 The upper deck of the bus is laid out in a conventional four-abreast seating, with two rear-facing seats behind the front staircase where there was not enough space for front-facing seats.
 There are two Passenger Information Display System (PIDS) screens on the upper deck: one at the front, and the other in the midsection, near the rear staircase.
 Similar to SMRT specifications, an additional LED Text Display displays the next bus stop and shows ‘Bus Stopping’ when the bell is pressed.

 Directional arrows on the floor indicate encourage commuters to move to the rear, where the second staircase is located.
+As of SBS Transit ownership (April 2018), the arrow stickers have been removed.

 In addition to grab poles at regular intervals, all seats are fitted with hand grips for the benefit of commuters walking down the aisle.
 Towards the rear of the bus, seating space has been sacrificed for a second staircase on the kerbside, which leads directly to a third door on the lower deck.